Video Game / Escape From Bug Island

 - Freeze-Frame Bonus: The back of Ray's jacket reads "ASSSSA"

 - Future Shadowing: Half way in the game, Ray falls down from a cliff and finds himself waking up at the starting section of the game with all of his inventory carried over.
-This is never brought up after that, but Ray does put this knowledge to use and managed to save almost everyone.
+He quickly figures out he's in a time-loop and puts his knowledge to use to save almost everyone on the island.

 - Love Triangle: A light-hearted example with Ray, Mike and Michelle.
 Ray and Mike just casually competes over her love while she's clueless to both of them.